-A common question we get from guests is, “Should I buy my own mountaineering boots or rent for a trip or a course?”
+A common question we get from guests is, “Should I buy my own alpine mountaineering boots or rent for a trip or a course?”
 The answer may vary based on your situation so we will attempt to provide some context into what might help with your buy or rent decision.

 The case for buying a mountaineering boot

 Having your own boots is usually the preferred approach for most people.
-A good pair of boots are an extension of your feet and when your boots are broken in (or your feet are broken in) you probably couldn’t imagine renting.
+A good pair of boots are an extension of your feet and when your alpine mountaineering boots are broken in (or your feet are broken in) you probably couldn’t imagine renting.
 If you are certain you will love mountaineering and will likely do more of it after a trip or a course, its definitely in your best interest to buy a good pair of boots.
 Depending on the type of terrain and how many miles you put on them, a quality mountaineering boot will last you many years.

-Over time, your boots will shape to your feet and unless they are poorly fit, you shouldn’t get blisters.
+Over time, your alpine climbing boots will shape to your feet and unless they are poorly fit, you shouldn’t get blisters.
 Its imperative to do a lot of walking with a new set of boots and not just in your living room.
-Putting on a heavy pack and walking both uphill and downhill with a new set of boots means any foot issues will happen before you end up in the backcountry.
+Putting on a heavy pack and walking both uphill and downhill with a new set of alpine climbing boots means any foot issues will happen before you end up in the backcountry.
 You should probably have a blister kit in your first aid kit for good measure (and to help others who have blisters) but when your boots are broken in, blistering isn’t likely to negatively affect a trip for you.
 Many people will pre tape their feet to proactively prevent blisters.

 The case for renting a mountaineering boot